KELVIN’S TM MEDITATION HISTORY (1970 — 1978)

 teaching in korea in u.s. army and air force — tunnels discovered under dmz

 He also lectured and taught the first TM courses in the U.S. Army and U.S. Air Force in South Korea teaching on all the bases, including on the DMZ (Demilitarized Zone) between North and South Korea.
-He had a GS-11 rating (Captain equivalent) from the Pentagon.
+He had a GS-11 rating (equivalent rank of Major) from the Pentagon.
 Due to the heightened state of alert throughout Korea at the time, a curfew at night with military roadblocks from 9:30 PM to 6:00 AM was in effect every day.
-Kelvin had arrived in South Korea in November 1974 just two weeks after the U.S. discovered the first tunnel (2 miles long) dug by the North Koreans under the DMZ — a major military offensive was being planned by the North Koreans to take over the peninsula with the ability to move 1,000-2,000 troops per hour through the tunnel.
+Kelvin had arrived in South Korea in November 1974 just two weeks after the U.S. discovered the first tunnel (2 miles long) dug by the North Koreans under the DMZ with the ability to move 1,000-2,000 troops per hour through the tunnel — a major military offensive was being planned by the North Koreans (most likely along with the Communist Chinese government) to take over the peninsula.
 A few months later in March 1975, a second tunnel was discovered — this tunnel was large enough for tanks, field artillery and armored personnel carriers — and more than 30,000 troops per hour could be moved through it.

 chairman of cambridge tm center